-Beginning on January 1, 2017, we will also be required to conduct stress tests on an annual basis.
-Under the Federal Reserve Board's stress test regulations, we will be required to utilize stress-testing methodologies providing for results under at least three different sets of conditions, including baseline, adverse and severely adverse conditions.
-We already comply with the stress test requirement in substantial part and share results with the Federal Reserve Board.
+As of January 1, 2017, we will also be required to conduct stress tests on an annual basis.
+Under the Federal Reserve Board's stress test regulations, we are required to utilize stress-testing methodologies providing for results under various scenarios of economic and financial market stress.
+Prior to January 1, 2017, we were already complying with the stress test requirement in substantial part and sharing results with the Federal Reserve Board.
 In addition, although as a savings and loan holding company we currently are not subject to the Federal Reserve Board's Comprehensive Capital Analysis and Review ("CCAR") rule, the Federal Reserve Board may in the future require us to comply with the CCAR process or some modified version of the CCAR process.
-Under this process the Federal Reserve Board would measure our minimum capital requirement levels under various stress scenarios.
-Further, while as a savings and loan holding company we currently are not subject to the Federal Reserve Board's capital planning rule, we plan to prepare and submit a form of capital plan in 2016 to the Federal Reserve Board for their review.
+Under this process, the Federal Reserve Board would measure our regulatory capital levels under various stress scenarios.
+Further, while as a savings and loan holding company we currently are not subject to the Federal Reserve Board submit a form of capital plan to the Federal Reserve Board for its review.